 Particularly with teen eating disorders, professional support is critical.

 “It is our mission to provide the most comprehensive, impactful treatment for teens to sustain long-term recovery.
 We enable young people to move out of the darkness and into the light, into happy, fulfilling lives.”

 —Jamison Monroe, Jr., Newport Academy Founder & CEO

-Newport Academy offers a holistic approach to teen treatment for mental health challenges and substance use disorders.
+Newport Academy offers a holistic approach to teen eating disorder treatment.
 We provide the highest-quality care using evidence-based methods.
 Our staff and clinicians are among the elite in their respective fields.

 First, we help your child break the deadly cycle of a teen eating disorder.
 Then, we treat the underlying causes.
 Residential treatment allows teens to heal without the distractions of everyday life and provides a nourishing, empathic community.